 The evolving layer of \method{} consists of three core components: agent optimizer, workflow optimizer, and memory optimizer.
 These optimizers provide a unified mechanism for iteratively refining agent configurations, workflow topologies, and memory management strategies.
 This architecture enables the system to dynamically adapt to changing task requirements, optimize multi-agent coordination, and improve overall performance.

-(1) The agent optimizer aims to refine agent prompt templates, tool configurations, and action strategies to enhance individual agent performance across diverse tasks.
+(1) The agent optimizer aims to refine agent prompt templates, tool configurations, and action strategies to enhance each agent's performance across diverse tasks.
 Formally, for an agent $a_i$ parameterized by its prompt $\text{Prompt}_i$ and configuration $\theta_i$, the optimizer seeks to compute

 where $\mathcal{O}_{\text{agent}}(\cdot)$ denotes the agent-level optimization operator that updates prompts and configurations based on evaluation feedback, and $\mathcal{E}$ denotes evaluation feedback.
-The TextGrad~\cite{yuksekgonul2024textgrad} and MIPRO~\cite{opsahl2024optimizing} optimizers are employed for agent optimization, jointly applying gradient-based prompt tuning, in-context learning, and preference-guided refinement to iteratively align prompts, tool configurations, and agent outputs with task-specific objectives based on performance signals.
+The TextGrad~\cite{yuksekgonul2024textgrad} and MIPRO~\cite{opsahl2024optimizing} optimizers are employed for agent optimization, jointly applying gradient-based prompt tuning, in-context learning, and preference-guided refinement to iteratively align prompts, tool configurations, and agent outputs with task-specific objectives based on the performance signal.

 (2) The workflow optimizer focuses on improving task decomposition and execution flow by adjusting the structure of the workflow graph $\mathcal{W} = (\mathcal{V}, \mathcal{E})$.
 Formally, its objective is to compute